luisfontes19/vscode-swissknife/README.md

 It supports multi selection and will run the script for each selection individually

 **Macbook Touchbar Support**

+You can also invoke the swissknife extension directly from the macbook's touchbar
 ![Touchbar Support](data/touchbar_support.png)

 ## Scripts Details